 Note: If you are using direct port access with AKC, you must open a new browser window or browser tab for each target you want to access.
 If you try to access another target by entering the DPA URL into the same browser window or browser tab you are currently accessing a target from, you will not be able to connect and may receive an error.

 AKC Supported .NET Framework, Operating Systems and Browsers

 .NET Framework

-AKC requires Windows .NET® version 3.5, and will work with both 3.5 and 4.0 installed but will not work with 4.0 alone.
+AKC requires Windows .NET $^{\circ}$ version 3.5 or 4.0.
+AKC works with both 3.5 and 4.0 installed.

 Operating Systems